nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     Fav objects within the list that contains the same command.
     - If the there are no duplicate Fav objects, Fav object created will be added to the FavList.

-The following sequence diagram illustrates the steps taken by the program when the user calls the `/addfav` command.
+The following sequence diagram illustrates the steps taken by the program when the user calls the `/addfav` command. <br>
 ![add favourites](DG_Diagrams/AddFavSequence.png)
 <!-- @@author -->